Conditional logic allows you to customise your respondent's form experience by building smart logic paths based on your respondent's input.

 ⚠️ With this action you jump from one page to another.
 It is important to place the conditional logic block on the page where the jump action is being triggered to know from which page the jump starts.

-2. Hide blocks
+2. Show or Hide blocks

 With conditional logic you can hide one or multiple questions or answer options depending on your respondents’ answers.